 The organizations mentioned above provide the most comprehensive cooking education to make your dream come true.

 As you know, these voluntary certifications are not the only options.
-To hone your kitchen skills and to show off your cooking talent, you may attend technical schools, culinary arts schools, community colleges and enroll in 2 to 4 years degree programs.
+To hone your kitchen skills and to show off your cooking talent, you may attend technical schools, culinary arts schools, and community colleges and enroll in 2 to 4 years degree programs.
 Some colleges also offer online courses.

 If you have any of these academic certifications, you’ll be considered as a potential candidate for the most prestigious post of executive chef.